Knitty.com - Deep Fall 2024

 Please read and follow all instructions precisely.

-All design submissions for our First Fall 2024 issue must be received by March 15, 2024.
+All design submissions for our Spring+Summer 2025 issue must be received by December 1, 2024.
 If you are close to having a pattern ready on that date, but need more time, please write the Editor and provide details.

 Your submission must include the following, sent as individual files (not one PDF or Word doc that has the pattern text and images in it) using our online submission form: